Cameroon /

 Dupa farmers

-The Dupa build circular clay houses that they decorate with reliefs.
+The Dupa tribe build circular clay houses that they decorate with reliefs.
 Each village is made up of 4-5 houses with a group of barns where they keep the cereals they collect after each harvest.

 Dupa granary on carved stones

-In terms of aesthetics, the dupas continue to make cloth from native cotton to cover their sex.
+In terms of aesthetics, the Dupa tribe continue to make cloth from native cotton to cover their sex.
 The men wear indigo-dyed caps, and older men can still be seen wearing the penis case (similar to that worn by Dani in West Papua, Indonesia).
 It is one of the last towns in Africa that preserves this custom.
 Some women cover their private parts with acacia leaves like their neighbors: the Koma from the Alantika Mountains.

 Women with loincloths made from acacia leaves